gustavosgarofalo/api_homework/README.md

 Most of the skills displayed here were learned either by self studying or formal education, one of which is the Data Analytics and Visualization Bootcamp, an intensive 24 week program offered by the University of Central Florida (Cerificate awarded in March 2020).

 Performing API calls is a phenomenal skill that allows Data Analysts to collect accurate, updated and remote data in real time.
 Although sometimes the API calls are charged, you can find several websites that provides them for free.
+It is a tool that allows access to data that is commonly available, but not commonly accessed, because the skills are needed.

 The skill displayed in this repository is API calls, using a Python program.